 You Remain on the Recruiter’s Radar

-Although candidates that aren’t selected for a particular job believe “we’ll keep you in our database for future opportunities” as the kiss of death, it’s actually the opposite.
+Candidates that aren’t selected for a particular job are often told by the headhunter that “we’ll keep you in our database for future opportunities”, and this is very true – they really do!
 At Momentum, our extensive database is the first place we look when we receive a new search.
 We can search based on a wide variety of criteria and the notes provided by our recruiters are often invaluable in determining a possible match.
-Maybe a lawyer went to law school on the West Coast, but undergrad in Houston (where the job is located).
-Maybe they still have ties to the Houston, family nearby or just a familiar place where they’d consider returning to.
+As one example only, maybe a lawyer is located in a different State but is from Texas and still has ties here.
+This may not be apparent on the face of a resume, but our database allows us to search by this type of criteria.

-Even if you aren’t hired for the first potential match, you stay in the recruiter’s database.
-Your resume isn’t tossed if an offer doesn’t pan out immediately.
-Instead, you’re kept on the recruiter’s radar for future positions.
+You’ll remain in the recruiter’s database, even if you aren’t hired for the first potential match.
+Your resume isn’t thrown out if an offer doesn’t work out immediately.
+Instead, you’re left on the recruiter’s radar for future positions.